Joy Baluch AM Bridge Duplication

 The Joy Baluch AM Bridge is an important link in the National Land Transport Network at Port Augusta, providing access across the Spencer Gulf for commuter, commercial and freight vehicles in the northern region of South Australia.
 It is also a key tourist connection to the Eyre Peninsula, northern South Australia and beyond.

-- Upgrade to the intersection at Mackay Street and Augusta Highway including traffic signals and new pavements
+- upgrade to the intersection at Mackay Street and Augusta Highway, including traffic signals and new pavements;

-- Remediation and strengthening to both the existing Joy Baluch AM Bridge and the bridge over the ARTC rail corridor between Flinders Street and MacKay Street
+- remediation and strengthening to both the existing Joy Baluch AM Bridge and the bridge over the ARTC rail corridor between Flinders Street and Mackay Street;

-- New connections for pedestrians and cyclists from Mill Street and Tassie Street to the Mackay Street intersection and removal of the existing spiral staircase on the East Side Foreshore
+- new connections for pedestrians and cyclists from Mill Street and Tassie Street to the Mackay Street intersection, and removal of the existing spiral staircase on the Eastside Foreshore.

 Timeline